Skip to content

 I hope you enjoy reading this blog post.

-If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert for free.
+If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert.

 Despite service members’ bold work for our country, they are inevitably exposed to irritants that can affect their quality of life.
-Disability benefits may be available to veterans exposed to specific irritants like gasses, fumes, or smoke while serving, leading to reactive airway disease.
+Disability benefits may be available to veterans exposed to specific irritants like gases, fumes, or smoke while serving, leading to reactive airway disease.

 What is Reactive Airway Disease?